Epcot Center Opened in Florida

 Walter Alston (Baseball Manager)

-* Managed the Brooklyn/Los Angeles Dodgers from 1956 to 1976
+* Managed the Los Angeles Dodgers From 1954 to 1976

-Won 4 World Series (1955, 1959, 1963, 1965)
+World Series Champion: 4 (1955, 1959, 1963, 1965)

 Tom Clancy (Novelist)

-Passed Away on October 1, 2013 at Age 66 from Heart Failure
+Passed Away on October 1, 2013 at Age 66 From Heart Failure

 Antonio Inoki (Japanese Wrestler)